constructor21/peal_web_v2/README.md

 15. Host the website
 16. Data architecture

-Length of campaign should be in the campaign details
+Length of campaign should be in the campaign details...
+TODO: show how many days left

 When you click create campaign everything needs to be saved to firebase